 What happens if I change careers or no longer work through Local 8?

-You will have the option to either:
+The Statement of Disclosure will explain the option to either:

 Please Note: Termination benefits can only occur if the Plan receives less than 350 hours in